sje30/schol2018/innovations.md

 ## Preprints

 Since 1991 ArXiv [@Ginsparg2017] has become a standard tool for physicists to rapidly disseminate their research findings.
-On the surface, it does not provide much beyond a collection of PDFs grouped by topic.
-In certain fields, being the first to publish on the ArXiv is considered to be the key step, although subsequent journal publication is still the norm.
-Although ArXiv hosts papers in quantitative biology, it was initially assumed that biologists would not adopt a preprint culture: publishing a preprint might prevent subsequent publication in a top-tier journal, or leading to scooping by another group.
+Although on the surface ArXiv does not provide much more than a collection of PDFs grouped via topic, publishing there is now considered key for establishing priority in certain fields (subsequent journal publication is still the norm).
+It was initially assumed that biologists would not adopt a preprint culture: publishing a preprint might prevent subsequent publication in a top-tier journal, or leading to scooping by another group.
 There is some historic justification of these concerns: an NIH experiment in preprints was effectively halted in the 1960s by journals' refusal to accept preprints for submission [@Cobb2017-tv].

 BioRxiv, launched in 2013, has overcome these concerns.
-Researchers in diverse areas as ecology, neuroscience and genomics are uploading preprints and choosing to share their work ahead of publication.
+Researchers in such diverse areas as ecology, neuroscience and genomics are uploading preprints and choosing to share their work ahead of publication.
 There are many reasons for this usage: